cecat/UtilityWatchMQTT/HASS/README.md

 # Integrating with Home Assistant

 ## MQTT
-Add and set up MQTT Mosquitto broker MQTT integration in HA following its [documentation](https://github.com/home-assistant/hassio-addons/blob/master/mosquitto/DOCS.md).
+Add and set up *MQTT Mosquitto broker* integration in HASS following its [documentation](https://github.com/home-assistant/hassio-addons/blob/master/mosquitto/DOCS.md).
-This will include creating an MQTT username and password--these will go into the secrets.h file (see the repo top level README.md) or alternately can be plugged into the designated spots in the code.
-You'll also specify your HA instance (i.e. the MQTT broker) by hostname or IP address.
-If the latter, make a DNS reservation for your HA server so it always gets the same IP address.)
+This will include creating an MQTT *username* and *password*---these will go into the secrets.h file (see the repo top level README.md) or alternately can be plugged into the designated spots in the code.
+You'll also specify your HASS instance (i.e. the MQTT broker) by hostname or IP address.
+If the latter, make a DNS reservation for your HASS server so it always gets the same IP address.)

 ## TOPICS and Automation

-Each MQTT message has a *topic* that you will use in your HA automation triggers.
+Each MQTT message has a *topic* that you will use in your HASS automation triggers.
 I've defined the ones I use in src/UtilWatch2020.ino around lines 35-40, e.g.:

 `const char *TOPIC_A = "ha/util/sumpON";`